 Michael Douglas is an Actor With a Film to Promote

-You may have read on the internets about Michael Douglas who has suffered throat cancer which he says was caused by a strain of HPV he got from giving oral sex to a female (cunnilingus – awesome word).
-There was also a BBC3 documentary about this a couple of years ago.
+You may have read about Michael Douglas who has suffered throat cancer.
+He says it was caused by a strain of HPV he got from giving oral sex to a woman (cunnilingus – awesome word).
 We don’t know enough about HPV and throat cancers however some studies suggest that it is a factor in some cases.
 These cases are on the increase but they are still small in number (though obviously big for folk who get it).
-You should know that alcohol and smoking are also linked to throat cancers – it’s thought that smoking can stop the body from dealing with HPV by itself which may lead to cancer.
-We also don’t know how people get HPV in the mouth: it could be from oral sex but some evidence suggests it may even come from open mouth kissing.
+You should know that alcohol and smoking are also linked to throat cancer.
+It’s thought that smoking can stop the body from dealing with HPV by itself which may lead to cancer.
+We also don’t know how people get HPV in the mouth.
+It could be from oral sex but some evidence suggests it may even come from open mouth kissing.

 How to prevent it

 HPV is such a common infection that it’s likely that most adults have been exposed to it